mustafaalkan64/AspnetCore2.1-Tag-Helper/README.md

 ```

-And output will be seems like that:
+And output will look like the following:

 ![Imgur Image](https://i.imgur.com/sdTTBjV.png)